 Please consider your request responsibly before submitting it.
 We will generally respond within one month from when we receive your request but, if the request will take longer to deal with, we will come back to you and let you know.

 If you have any questions, comments or requests regarding this Policy, please get in touch with us:

 1 King St

-If you are not satisfied with our response to a complaint you have made, or think we aren’t complying with data protection law, you can make a complaint to the UK data protection regulator – the Information Commissioner’s Office:
+If you are not satisfied with our response, or you think we are not complying with data protection law, you can make a complaint to the UK data protection regulator - the Information Commissioner: